linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{</ note >}}

-## Create 1 Ansible Control Node and 4 Managed Nodes
+## Create Five Linodes Using the Linode-CLI Utility

-### Create 5 Linodes Using the Linode-CLI Utility.
+### Create One Ansible Control Node and Four Managed Nodes
-On your local machine, Set up an environment variable which is used in the for loop to create the 5 Linodes.
-Please substitute `yourrootpassword` for a secure password as this is used as the root password for all your newly created Linodes.
+On your local machine, set up an environment variable which is used in the `for` loop to create five Linodes.
+Substitute `yourrootpassword` for a secure password as this is used as the root password for all your newly created Linodes.

     pass=yourrootpassword

-Check that it works by running `echo $pass` and you should see `yourrootpassword` as the output.
+Check if this password works by running `echo $pass` and you should see your newly created password as the output.

 {{< output >}}
 $ pass=madeuppassword